navanodonavan/MSAAI500FinalProject_Group3/README.md

-# Assessing Predictability of SPY Given 10 Years of Daily Price Data
+# Assessing Predictability of SPY from Daily Price Data

 This project is a part of the AAI-500 course in the Applied Artificial Intelligence Program at the University of San Diego (USD).